gregfoletta/articles.foletta.org/content/post/2022-10-02-random-wifi-password/index.markdown

 # What's the Point?

-You may rightfully ask: why not simply use the built in function already available to us?
-Or instead of using random x & y values, use a grid?
+You may rightfully say "your method is slow, uses lots of resources, and isn't even that accurate in the end: why use it?".
+And you'd be correct, we could use the in-built integation function, or even use a 2-dimensional grid rather than random points.
+It's probably not the best method.

-For this simple 2-dimensional example you would be correct: this is not the best method.
-But more complicated integrals in higher dimensions become difficult.
-The `integrate()` function does not support these, and the compute resources required to use the grid method would increase exponentially by the dimension.
+But for more complicated integrals in higher dimensions, things become increasingly difficult.
+The `integrate()` function doesn't work, and the compute resources required to use the grid method would increase exponentially by the dimension.

-By using randomness, a reasonable approximation of a definite integral can still be achieved using minimal resources and despite the complexity of the problem.
+By using randomness, a reasonable approximation of a definite integral can still be achieved using less compute resources and despite the complexity of the problem.

 # Summary